 Sasikala likely to be released on Jan 27, 2021, if the fine amount is paid, reveals RTI query

-Bengaluru, Sep 15: Late Chief Minister J Jayalalithaa's aide V K Sasikala, who is serving a four year prison term in a Bengaluru prison, is expected to be released from the Parappana Agrahara Central Prison in Bengaluru on January 27, 2021.
+Bengaluru, Sep 15: Late chief minister J Jayalalithaa's aide V K Sasikala, who is serving a four year prison term in a Bengaluru prison, is expected to be released from the Parappana Agrahara Central Prison in Bengaluru on January 27, 2021.

-This comes as an answer to the much-speculated release date of one of the convict, VK Sasikala.
+This comes as an answer to the much-speculated release date of one of the convict, V K Sasikala.

 The authorities have said, that upon paying the entire fine amount of 10 crores, Sasikala's "probable date of release" will be on January 27, 2021.
 Failing which, as per judgement she has to undergo the default of sentence of imprisonment and her release will be postponed to February 27, 2022.